day ice cave tour Reykjavik

 Group size: Max 16 guests.

-What’s included: Guide for 2 days, Transportation for 2 days, Accommodation and Breakfast, Ice cave tour, Jökulsarlon/Glacier Lagoon, Crystal Beach, Reynisfjara Beach, Seljalandsfoss, Skogafoss, South Shore, and Northern Lights if the condions are good.
+What’s included: Guide for 2 days, Transportation for 2 days, Accommodation, 1 x dinner and 1 x Breakfast, Ice cave tour, Jökulsarlon/Glacier Lagoon, Crystal Glacier Beach, Reynisfjara Black Sand Beach, Seljalandsfoss, Skogafoss, South Shore, and Northern Lights if the condions are good.

 Walking per day: 1-3 hours total – often on icy and/or uneven ground.
 This tour is not for people with weak knees, back-problems or other injuries… We will bring crampons for your safety when we have icy conditions.